World reacts to Gaza ceasefire deal announced by Trump

 He urged all parties to seize the opportunity to move towards a comprehensive and enduring peace.

+Moscow supports the agreement between Israel and Hamas on the first phase of the settlement of the conflict in Gaza, the Interfax news agency quoted Kremlin spokesman Dmitry Peskov as saying.

-Australia Prime Minister Anthony Albanese
+Australian Prime Minister Anthony Albanese

-Albanese described the agreement as a “ray of light.”
+Albanese described the agreement as a “ray of light”.

-The announcement brought “hope that after eight decades of conflict and terror, we can break this cycle of violence and build something better,” he said.
+The announcement brought “hope that after eight decades of conflict and terror, we can break this cycle of violence and build something better”, he said.

 “Today the world has cause for real hope,” he added.